 As consumers become more interested in sustainable markets, it’s even more important to research the brands you buy from.
-Know the difference between a brand that’s making a positive difference in sustainable fashion, and a brand that’s taking advantage of conscious consumers.
+Know the difference between a brand that’s making a positive difference in sustainable fashion, and a brand that’s greenwashing.

 Moving in the Right Direction

-Organic cotton isn’t the end of sustainable fashion advocacy, but it’s a meaningful step in the right direction.
+Organic cotton is a meaningful step in the right direction.
 Sustainably farmed organic cotton is a far preferable alternative to most large scale fabric options.

-Organic cotton currently makes up less than 1% of the world’s global cotton production, while the other 99% is poisoning water supplies, wasting resources, and harming farmers.
+Organic cotton currently makes up around 1% of the world’s global cotton production, while the other 99% uses harmful pesticides, has a larger carbon footprint, and can be harmful to farmers.

 This article was written in response to a question we received from one of our readers.
 Have any more questions that you’d like us to investigate?
 Feel free to comment below!